pi-top/pi-top-Python-SDK/docs/cli_tools.rst

 -h, --help
     Show a help message and exits

-draw
+display
-    Draw text and images into the OLED
+    Display text and images into the OLED

 spi
     Control the SPI bus used by OLED